Our 11 Favorite Holiday Movies and Wine Pairings

 We all know this holiday movie.
 The Grinch is a weirdly hairy green beast who hates Christmas and wants to ruin it for the residents of Whoville.

 Pair this holiday movie with a glass of Sauvignon Blanc.
-Known for it’s green flavors this white wine will pair nicely with the green Grinch.
-Plus, we think it would have made him a little bit nicer.
+Known for its sharp, green flavors, this acidic white wine will match the Grinch’s sarcasm and zippy one-liners perfectly.
+Plus, we think the fresh fruit flavors would have made him a little bit nicer!

 We like to watch this movie with a glass of Watchkeeper Sauvignon Blanc.
 The flavors of lemongrass, green apple, and lemon all come together with this movie’s good vibes.